F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 Once booted into the Windows installer, proceed as you normally would until you reach the "Where do you want to install Windows" disk formatting section.

-When you are prompted to select a drive, select your desired partition and delete it using "Delete".
+When you're prompted to select a drive, select your desired partition and delete it using "Delete".
 If you want to install Windows to an empty drive, erase every partition currently on the desired drive.
 After your drive/partition is erased, press "New" to create the Windows system partitions.

 ![](../images/DISM-1.png)

-You will be prompted to confirm the creation of the system partitions, press "OK".
+You'll be prompted to confirm the creation of the system partitions, press "OK".

 ![](../images/DISM-2.png)